 Supporting your colleague/employee through their alcohol or drug problem doesn’t end when they enter a rehab clinic.
-One of the most important phases is the transition back into the working environment and the support offered to them from their managers.
+One of the most critical phases is the transition back into the working environment and the support offered to them by their managers.

-It is important that employers understand that alcohol and drug addiction are ‘relapsing’ conditions, this means that a proportion of those who undergo rehab successfully will relapse back into their use of alcohol or drugs.
-Relapse can and does happen, and it is important that the individual knows that they can approach management safely and in confidence should relapse occur.
+It is essential that employers understand that alcohol and drug addiction are ‘relapsing’ conditions; this means that a proportion of those who undergo rehab successfully will relapse back into their use of alcohol or drugs.
+However, relapse can and does happen, and the individual must know that they can approach management safely and confidently should relapse occur.

 - Is the manager and company doctor aware that the person has been through treatment successfully?

-- Has the company doctor collected a report from the therapist who was responsible for treating the person, in respect of the success of the treatment?
+- Has the company doctor collected a report from the therapist responsible for treating the person in respect of the success of the treatment?

 - Does the rehab clinic you send your employee to address relapse triggers and teach the person how to cope with these?

 - Do they offer guidance to family members and employers in addressing this issue?